 The National Aboriginal and Torres Strait Islander Health Academy is a community-led learning model focused on academic success and re-shaping the way training pathways are co-designed and delivered with Aboriginal and Torres Strait Islander high school students and community.
-The model continues to be recognised by communities and Aboriginal and Torres Strait Islander stakeholders as a positive example of Aboriginal and Torres Strait Islander led solutions, including a feature Story in the 2021 Close the Gap Campaign report.
+The model continues to be recognised by communities and Aboriginal and Torres Strait Islander stakeholders as a positive example of Aboriginal and Torres Strait Islander led solutions.